After Weeks Of Trash Talking, Jimmy Kimmel Loses To Ted Cruz In Basketball Game

 Jimmy Kimmel’s past as host of The Man Show has in and of itself generated controversy from his allies on the left according to RT and The Daily Wire, with many calling him a hypocrite for appearing to support female empowerment and respect for women whilst having made a name for himself as judge of the “Juggies” (large breasted women bouncing on trampolines) during a recurring portion of his show, as well as asking attractive women on the street to place their hands in his pants to find out what was awaiting within during another common clipshow.

-Regardless of public opinion on the two men or the opposing ideologies that they represent, it did appear as if both Kimmel and Cruz were genuinely united in their support for charity and community service during the so-called “Blobfish Basketball Classic”, with Cruz gamely smiling in response to Kimmel’s incisive insults – which drew a cheer from the crowd – before taking him to the net.
+Regardless of public opinion on the two men or the opposing ideologies that they represent, it did appear as if both Kimmel and Cruz were genuinely united in their support for charity and community service during the so-called “Blobfish Basketball Classic,” with Cruz gamely smiling in response to Kimmel’s incisive insults – which drew a cheer from the crowd – before taking him to the net.

 Despite the high profile of the impromptu game, it was cut short for running overtime, originally scheduled as the first to 15 points.
 There has been no word as to whether a rematch is in the works.